How to attract prospective students to your college

 In this article, we will go in-depth into what you can do to attract prospective students.
 This article is primarily for admissions officers at colleges and universities, though private and boarding schools can also apply this information.

-First, we will discuss what is a prospective student and how prospective students act in 2021.
+First, we will discuss what is a prospective student and how prospective students act in 2022.
 Then, we will go over what prospective students are looking for in a school and the best ways to reach out and appeal to students.
-Finally, we will discuss how you can use Covideo’s video email platform to send personalized messages to prospies so you can both widen your reach and have more in-depth communication with prospective students.
+Finally, we will discuss how you can use Covideo’s video email platform to send personalized messages to prospective students so you can both widen your reach and have more in-depth communication with prospective students.

 What is a Prospective Student?

 So, what is a prospective student?
-A prospective student, or prospie, is a person who is in the process of applying for college but has yet to commit to a specific school.
+A prospective student is a person who is in the process of applying for college but has yet to commit to a specific school.
 They are people who are interested in attending your school but aren’t sold on it.

 Many prospective students are high school seniors, but some are transfer students or non-traditional students looking for a new school or ready to start a degree later in life.
 About 10% of US college students are over 40!
 Prospective students come from a variety of economic, educational, and generational backgrounds.